Monday, August 31, 2020

 Every time you fail a stealth roll, you are closer to being discovered.
 Move down a state.

 If you fail a first roll in the Stealth state- you are now in the Caution state, and cannot attempt actions exclusive to the first state.
-If you are performing an action on the lower two states, you do not need to roll- this means that in the Stealth state, you can always perform a ranged sneak attack, or in the Alerted state, you can always disengage without alerting the enemy to your presence- but it would require a roll, and failure would cause you to be discovered.
+If you are performing an action on a lower State, you do not need to roll- this means that in the Stealth state, you can always perform a ranged sneak attack without a roll, or in the Alerted state, you can attempt to disengage without alerting the enemy to your presence- but it would require a roll, and failure would cause you to be discovered.
+You can't try to attempt to stealthily pop out and shoot your bow as a surprise attack in the Alerted state, because the enemies are already scanning the treeline, and so on.

 Stealth State-